 I’m a researcher at the RIKEN Center for Advanced Intelligence Project and a member of the Approximate Bayesian Inference team where I work with Emtiyaz Khan.
 Before that, I completed my PhD in the Computer Vision & Artificial Intelligence group at TU Munich under the guidance of Daniel Cremers.

-My current research focuses on the design and analysis of data-driven algorithms using ideas from mathematical optimization.
-Specifically, I’m interested in the following research areas:
+My current research focuses on the design and analysis of new data-driven algorithms to make machine-learning systems more robust and adaptable in a dynamic and uncertain world.

 - Oct 20, 2020.
 New homepage is online.

 - Aug 13, 2020.
-I successfully defended my thesis and completed my PhD at TUM.
+I successfully defended my thesis and completed my PhD at TU Munich.
 Moving on, I am joining the Approximate Bayesian Inference Team in Tokyo as a postdoc!